yangxy/GPEN/README.md

 ## News

+(2021-12-16) More models will be released including one-to-many FSRs.
+Stay tuned.

+(2021-12-16) Release a simplified training code of GPEN.
+It differs from our implementation in the paper, but could achieve comparable performance.
+We strongly recommend to change the degradation model.

-(2021-12-09) Add the model of face parsing to better paste restored faces back.
+(2021-12-09) Add face parsing to better paste restored faces back.

 (2021-12-09) GPEN can run on CPU now by simply discarding ``--use_cuda``.